 Prolonged exposure to the blue LED light (400-450nm) regularly may increase the chances of macular degeneration in human eyes.
 Blue light is capable of damaging the light-sensitive cells in the retina.
 It can also suppress the production of melatonin hormone that helps us sleep better.
 Filtering the blue light out reduces the digital eye strain.
 It is a wise thing to turn on the Blue light filter on smartphones and computers to that your eyes don’t feel tired even if you use them for long hours.

 Most smartphones and computers these days have an inbuilt Blue light filter that can be turned on via display settings.
 Unfortunately, the Blue light filter option is not available on Samsung TVs.
 However, there are still 3 ways to stop your TV screen from emitting Blue light via the Picture Settings.
 When the Blue light filter is enabled, you’ll see a yellowish tint on the screen.
+In case you own an LG Smart TV as well, don’t forget to check how you can turn on the blue light filter on LG TV.

 Method 1: Picture Mode settings